 Step 10: Pack, throw away half the stuff, and pack again

 You'll probably want to buy some suitable clothes for your vacation or trip, but don't go overboard when traveling abroad!
 There's no point in lugging around lots of clothes you'll never need, especially if it's you that has to carry a heavy bag everywhere!
+Take a look at my travel packing checklist for ideas.

 Perhaps you also want to think about what luggage to use.
 Wheeled luggage has its advantages, as do bags with straps so they are easy to carry.
 For my style of traveling, I like to take a wheeled backpack which seems to suit me just fine.